bluecadet/bldr/README.md

   ...,
   rollup: {
     babelPluginOptions: {
-      babelHelpers: 'bundled',
+      babelHelpers: 'runtime',
     }
   }
 ```

 More options [here](https://github.com/rollup/plugins/tree/master/packages/babel#options).

 ##### Babel Config

-While you can setup babel as you like, the following is recommended (particularly with the default setting `babelHelpers` to runtime):
+While you can setup babel as you like, here is a working example to get it working.

-Install the following packages to your projects package.json:
+1. Install the following packages to your projects package.json:
 ```
 npm i --save-dev @babel/preset-env core-js
 ```

-then create a `babel.config.json` file containing:
+2. Create a `babel.config.json` file containing:

 ```
 {